Early voting begins in Georgia with slate of key races on the ballot - KTVZ

 Polls for early voting have opened Monday in Georgia, home to a series of critical midterm races for the US Senate, US House and statewide posts from governor to secretary of state.

 Georgia’s new elections law allows in-person early voting for parts of the next three weeks — no fewer than 17 days in all — through Election Day on November 8.
-Poll locations are required to be open on weekdays and least two Saturdays in the run-up to Election Day.
-An earlier version of the controversial measure had sought to block Sunday voting, but the version that was enacted by state Republicans last year allows it at the discretion of the counties.
+Poll locations are required to be open on weekdays and least two Saturdays in the run-up to Election Day — but must be closed on the final weekend and Monday before.
+An earlier version of the controversial measure had sought to block all Sunday voting, but the version that was enacted by state Republicans last year allows it at the discretion of the counties.

 Turnout is expected to top the state’s last midterm figures from 2018 but will likely fall short of 2020, when the presidency was on the line.
 Joe Biden won the state two years ago, becoming the first Democratic presidential nominee to break through in what had been a GOP stronghold since Bill Clinton’s victory in 1992.
 Two months later, Democrats Raphael Warnock and Jon Ossoff defeated a pair of Republican Senate incumbents in runoff elections to deliver their party a majority in the chamber — and Democrats a governing trifecta in Washington.

-Note: CLARIFICATION: This story has been updated with additional details on early voting rules in Georgia.